 No problem!
 Mountain Camp Woodside is a great place to make new friends and many campers come not knowing anyone else.
 Our counselors are especially good at making sure all the campers feel included and a part of the group.
 Even if you come to camp with friends, you’ll be making lots of new ones while you’re here!

 What is Resident Camp Check-In like?

 It’s a blast!
 Check In is Sunday from 3:00pm – 3:30pm and you and your camper will be serenaded by our counselors welcoming you all to camp.
-You’ll be able to meet the directors, set up your camp store account, do a quick medication drop-off with our camp nurses, and then your camper will head to their dorm room to pick out their bunk.
-Next your camper will have a camp tour, do their first dorm group meeting, take their group photo, do activity orientations, have dinner and then wrap up the day at our Opening Campfire!
+You’ll be able to meet the directors, set up your camp store account, do a quick medication drop-off with our camp nurses.
+Your camper will then head to their dorm room to pick out their bunk, take a camp tour and meet their dorm group!
+We then have dinner and wrap up the day at our Opening Campfire!

 How do activity sign ups work?